Charles-BARDIN/mean-chat/README.md

 2. Run `Node server`
 3. Run `webpack-dev-server`

-The project will be served from [http://localhost:8080/](http://localhost:8080/)
+The project will be served from port 8080

 ## Build project
 To build the project :